6 Social Media Trends That Will Take Over 2017

-Year 2016 was full of changes and updates in the social media industry, which included several new features, brand opportunities and consumer preferences.
+The year 2016 was full of changes and updates in the social media industry, which included several new features, brand opportunities, and consumer preferences.
 Now in 2017, you’ll be surprised to see a lot more new changes and evolutions in the trends of social media.

-To know for sure how the social media marketing landscape will alter in this year is quite hard as this is very unpredictable, but we are sure about six social media trends which marketers should keep an eye on in 2017:
+To know for sure how the social media marketing landscape will alter this year is quite hard as this is very unpredictable, but we are sure about six social media trends that marketers should keep an eye on in 2017:

 1. Artificial Intelligence Lenses for Facebook & Instagram

 The rise in popularity of Snapchat started with the artificial intelligence lenses (facial lenses), which gained instant popularity and made the network more engaging, interactive, and unique as compared to other social media platforms.
 But it’s not long until competitors will start catching up with their own facial lenses.

 According to sources Facebook has already tested facial lenses for its mobile interface in 2016.
 This could mean that a big sign of budding social media trends is just around the corner.
 The launch of Instagram Stories, has moved the social media network across channels, according to TechCrunch, just in two months 100 million users became active on Instagram.
 In addition to this, they also reported that the Instagram Stories are watched by 18% of its 600 million active users every day.

 This puts a lot of pressure on Snapchat to maintain their space on social media as the competition is only going to increase now, but till now Snapchat still has it’s own big slice of the pie with 150 million active users in 2016, out of which are 41% of US adults between the ages 18-34 who use the network daily.